JulianaZani/codeinstituteproject/README.md

 ![Amiresponsivesite](doc/screenshots/screenshot01.png)

-This website is for presenting what the company offers.
-The website, in addition to being a presentation tool, is also a way to obtain data from potential customers.
+Keeping Bike website is for presenting what the company offers.
+In addition to being a presentation tool, is also a way to obtain data from potential customers.

 ## Features